I started SeeBoundless with a simple but powerful question: what if visual storytelling could be at the heart of communication strategies?

 That week changed everything.
 It reminded me that behind every challenge is a human story waiting to be told—and that powerful storytelling, when done with care and purpose, can connect people across borders, languages, and experiences.

-When I returned to the U.S., I began sketching the outline for what would become SeeBoundless—not just a company, but a commitment to telling stories that help people, communities, and the world better understand itself.
+When I returned to the U.S., I began sketching the outline for what would become SeeBoundless—not just a company, but a commitment to telling stories that help people and communities better understand themselves.

 2016